Retirement income planning: 4 steps to take

-You will draw income from a variety of sources in retirement.
-It’s important to be aware of how taxes will impact the net income generated from each:
+You will draw income from a variety of sources in retirement, so it's important to be aware of how taxes will impact the net income generated from each:

-In the ideal situation, you will be able to draw income from all three of these categories.
-That will help you more effectively manage your tax burden and ideally, help you meet income needs throughout your life.
-Read more about diversification in investing.
+You'll ideally be able to draw income from all three of these categories.
+That will help you more effectively manage your tax burden and may help you meet income needs throughout your life.
+Read more about tax diversification and investing.

 As you close in on retirement, it’s important to begin adjusting your portfolio.
 Your focus is changing.
 The emphasis is no longer on accumulating wealth but instead on generating income over your lifetime.
 Your risk profile should be adjusted to reduce the impact of potential market volatility in your portfolio.

 Consider positioning a portion of your portfolio in assets subject to minimal fluctuation.
 These are dollars that will be used to meet your more immediate income needs (in the next five-to-seven years).
 The remainder of the portfolio can be invested with the objective of generating additional growth to help meet future income needs.

 Matching specific assets to various types of accounts (taxable, tax-deferred and tax-free) can help improve the efficiency of your portfolio.

 When it comes to withdrawing money from your accounts, there are a variety of withdrawal strategies to consider.

 Regardless of the approach you choose, you may want to match specific income sources to certain types of expenses.
 For example, you can target income from reliable sources such as Social Security, a lifetime annuity, pension income (if available) and required distributions from IRAs or workplace savings to cover essential living expenses like healthcare, food, housing and taxes.